An/aesthetic

 Suki packing for the Philippines

 So we are flying to the Philippines in several hours and staying for 3 weeks!
-A cousin of our Creative Director is getting married and we thought we’d throw some island hopping in, while we were at it 🙂 The Philippines is an amazing holiday destination, what with over 7000 beautiful islands to explore and go to.
+A cousin of mine is getting married and we thought we’d throw some island hopping in, while we were at it 🙂 The Philippines is an amazing holiday destination, what with over 7000 beautiful islands to explore and go to.
 Some of the places we are thinking of, aside from Manila and Cebu (where the wedding will be) are Bohol and Palawan.

 Palawan is getting cult status these days for being one of the most beautiful islands in the world (Conde Nast, Huffington Post etc) so we are quite excited.
 Packing luggage on the other hand, is another thing all together…